kenilkevadiya/TinyDB/README.md

 # TinyDB

-## Project Overview
+## Overview

-TinyDB is a basic database management system (DBMS) created as part of the CSCI 5408 course at Dalhousie University.
+TinyDB is a basic database management system (DBMS).
 The project allows users to perform fundamental DBMS operations through a command-line interface and provides hands-on experience in core database functionalities, including data storage, query execution, transaction processing, and logging, without relying on third-party libraries.

 ---